 The victim, named locally as father-of-five Mark Duggan, 29, of Broadwater Farm, Tottenham, died yesterday from gun wounds.

 Months earlier, his best friend 23-year-old rapper Kelvin Easton, known as ‘Smegz’, was knifed to death in full view of party-goers at an east London nightclub.

 Friends described the pair, both of whom were mixed race, as fun-loving party boys who were well-known on the raving scene and “on the road”.

 One said: “Where you saw one, you saw the other.
 That’s how they rolled.
 It’s just a madness that two friends have been killed within months of each other."

-Both were linked to Tottenham’s Star Gang.
+Both were linked to Tottenham’s Star Gang, a source said.
 Friends said Mark had attended St David's and St Katherine's, now Greig City Academy, in Hornsey.